Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/dataTypes.md.txt

 typedef s24[] medIntArr;
 ```

-This example creates a new type called, `medIntARr`, which is really just a dynamic array of 24-bit signed integers in disguise.
-You can use `medInt` and `s24[]` interchangibly, they are the exact same thing.
+This example creates a new type called, `medIntArr`, which is really just a dynamic array of 24-bit signed integers in disguise.
+You can use `medIntArr` and `s24[]` interchangibly, they are the exact same thing.

 ## Structs
 Of course, making other names for existing types is cool and all, but it can only go so far.
 Structs allow you to group together a bunch of data types like so: